top of page

 Cover of report.png

-CAPP is a coalition of people and groups opposed to the construction of a 235-bed prison in Kemptville, Ontario, Canada.
-Please browse the rest of our site for information about the proposed prison and read how you can become involved.
+CAPP is a coalition of people and groups opposed to the construction of a 235-bed prison in Kemptville, Ontario, Canada and other jail infrastructure projects in the province.
+Please browse the rest of our site for information about the campaign and read how you can become involved.

 bottom of page